sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/3000 - api-tutorial-webhook.md

 Configure the webhook
 ====

+1. Verify that you published the **anyco** config listed in the prerequisites to the Development environment (in the Sensible app, select the config and click **Publish>Publish to Development**).
 1. Generate a destination for the webhook: navigate to [https://webhook.site/](https://webhook.site/) to automatically create a unique test page:

   ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/api_quickstart_webhook_1.png)